 The Volunteers in Policing work at the Greenville Police Department helping our records division, vehicle maintenance, courts, administration, and property.
 This group of individuals give of their free time to help supplement the officers and personnel at the police department.
 To become a member of this organization, individuals must first complete the Citizens Police Academy and then attend the 40 hour COP/VIP Academy where they receive advanced training.
 The members that want to become part of the Citizens on Patrol must then complete 40 hours of field training with a Greenville Police Officer before they are allowed to operate as a two person unit without an officer in the car.

-Each volunteer must complete a nine-week Training Academy and a Field Training Program
+Each volunteer must complete a ten-week 40 hour Training Academy and a 40 hour Field Training Program

 Each member of the unit must volunteer a minimum of 12 hours each calendar month, excluding any training